-Automated candidate outreach uses software to send personalized recruiting messages across email, LinkedIn, and SMS - without requiring a recruiter to manually draft and send each one.
-It's the single highest-impact area where recruiting teams can reclaim time and improve response rates simultaneously.
+What it is: Automated candidate outreach uses software to send personalized recruiting messages across email, LinkedIn, and SMS - without requiring a recruiter to manually draft and send each one.
+It’s the single highest-impact area where recruiting teams can reclaim time and improve candidate response rates simultaneously.

-The math is straightforward.
+Put it in numbers.
 Recruiters spend an average of 14.6 hours per week just searching for candidates, according to the Bullhorn GRID 2025 Industry Trends Report.
-Layer on the hours spent writing, sending, and tracking outreach messages, and you'll find that most recruiters spend more time on logistics than actual conversations with candidates.
+Layer on the hours spent writing, sending, and tracking outreach messages, and most recruiters spend more time on logistics than actual conversations with candidates.
 Automation fixes that imbalance.

 This guide covers every channel, the benchmarks you should aim for, compliance rules you can’t afford to ignore, and how to build a multi-channel outreach system that actually gets replies.